Knowledge

 Many object and special doors – for example in schools, hospitals or technical rooms – are subject to their own standards.
 These doors often have additional inserts, reinforced lock boxes or special mullion designs (such as stainless steel cuff, extra length or diagonally designed mullion plate).
 The dimensions for the mortise lock must be chosen exactly in order to maintain function and approval.

-• Distances of 78 mm, occasionally 85 mm or other intermediate values
+• Center distances: often 78 mm, occasionally 85 mm or intermediate values

 DIN and EN standards for mortise locks and cylinders